gmauricio/animated-octo-winner/README.md

 - organizations: API to manage Organization resources.
 - auth: auth API and authentication logic with JWT
 - search: handles connection and queries to elastic search

+Each plugin is contained within is own folder.

+### Some implementation details

+#### Organizations plugin

+The folder for this plugin contains the following files:

+- index.js: Entrypoint for plugin
+- handlers.js: Exports handlers for each route implemented by the plugin, analog to a controller in other framework, which should be really thin, and delegate logic to services.
+- model.js: Implements the Db model to represent database organizations collection and document schema.
+- scheme.js: Joi scheme to represent and validate organizations, for payloads ans responses.
+- service.js: Implements Organization business logic, as finding, creating and updating resources.

+#### Authentication with JWT

+There are currently no secured routes, just two services to show JWT iaction

+- POST /auth with credentials to obtain a token
+- GET /auth/me providing the token in the Authorization header to show user information

+#### Versioning

+There is only one default version for all services, but there is an additional status service to show how versioning works

+- GET /status with no header to check whats the current default version
+- GET /status providing a version in the header to see how it detects the version. (i.e `Accept: 'application/vnd.organizations.v2+json'`)

+check [test/status.js](https://github.com/gmauricio/hapi-organizations/blob/master/test/status.js) for more details

+#### Search

+Search works when trying to get organizations filtered by name.

+Example: GET /organizations?name=part%20of%20name

+#### Caching

+Hapi catbox was used to implement caching with Redis.
+Only one route works with cache:

+GET /organizations

+The query params are used to generate the cache object key.

 ## Testing